Lab News

 New Research Article on the Working Experiences of Agricultural Workers in California

 (December 2023) Dr. Hovey is an author on a newly published article in the International Journal of Sociology of Agriculture and Food.
 The article presents qualitative findings from 19 focus groups of agricultural workers in California, in which they discuss their working and living conditions, as well as the combined effect of profound deprivations within most significant social domains.
 The social stressors experienced by the agricultural workers include their experiences of abusive practices and exploitation from employers; discrimination, racism, and marginalization; housing and food insecurities; and health difficulties--all of which contribute to a lack of social mobility opportunities.
-For a copy of this article, please click here.
+View the Research Article here.

 New Research Article on the Latin American Trans-ancestry INitiative for OCD genomics (LATINO) Study Protocol

 (November 2023) Dr. Hovey and Dr. Seligman are site MPIs for the Latin American Trans-ancestry INitiative for OCD genomics (LATINO), which is a large, multi-site NIMH-funded project that is assessing genetic and environmental determinants of obsessive-compulsive disorder (OCD) in Latin individuals in North and South America.
 They are authors on a newly published article in the American Journal of Medical Genetics Part B: Neuropsychiatric Genetics.
 The article discusses how scant research has examined genetic and environmental factors of OCD in Latin individuals; how greater research on determinants of OCD in Latin individuals is needed to help offset health disparities in the treatment of OCD in Latin individuals; and reviews the LATINO study protocol.
-For a copy of the article, please click here.
+View the Latino study protocol.

 The Behavioral Health Lab is Recruiting Participants for a Study of Anxiety Free Experiences at the Dentist